 — Freshly Picked, a store for adorable baby moccasins, grew its followers by 440% in less than a year

 — Crane and Canopy, a home goods business, added the Pin It button to its product pages and has seen customers come back and buy pieces weeks after they first added it to Pinterest

 Want to learn how Pinterest can help direct traffic to your website?
 Sign up as a business account and start adding your own Pins.
 If you’re looking for a place to build your online store, visit our friends at Shopify to learn more.

-—Vivian Chow, currently Pinning to Wardrobe Inspiration
+—Vivian Chow, currently saving ideas to Wardrobe Inspiration